Heat Pump Installation & Repair in Tucson, AZ

 Heat Pump Repair Costs (Approximate)

-Minor heat pump repairs: $200 – $500
+Minor repairs: $200 – $500

-Capacitors, sensors, minor electrical corrections. -
+Capacitors, sensors, or minor electrical corrections.

-Moderate heat pump repairs: $500 – $1,200
+Moderate repairs: $500 – $1,200

-Fan motor repairs, control board diagnostics, refrigerant-related service. -
+Fan motor repairs, control board diagnostics, refrigerant-related service.

-Major heat pump repairs: $1,200 – $3,500+
+Major repairs: $1,200 – $3,500+

-Compressor-related issues or inverter failures.
+Compressor issues or inverter failures.

 Heat Pump Installation & Replacement Costs (Approximate)